brian-j-smith/Mamba.jl/doc/samplers/nuts.rst

 .. function:: NUTS(params::Vector{T<:String}; dtype::Symbol=:forward, \
 				target::Real=0.6)

 	Construct an ``MCMCSampler`` object for No-U-Turn sampling, with the algorithm's step size parameter adaptively tuned during burn-in iterations.
+Parameters are assumed to be continuous, but may be constrained or unconstrained.

 	**Arguments**

 		* ``params`` : named stochastic nodes to be updated with the sampler.
+Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-MCMCStochastic` ``link()`` function.
 		* ``dtype`` : type of differentiation for gradient calculations.
 Options are
 			* ``:central`` : central differencing.
 			* ``:forward`` : forward differencing.